1,2-Dibromoethane

 1,2-Dibromoethane, also known as ethylene dibromide (EDB), is an organobromine compound with the chemical formula C_{2}H_{4}Br_{2}.
-Although trace amounts occur naturally in the ocean, where it is formed probably by algae and kelp, it is mainly synthetic.
-It is a dense colorless liquid with a faint, sweet odor, detectable at 10 ppm, and is a widely used and sometimes-controversial fumigant.
+Although trace amounts occur naturally in the ocean, where it is probably formed by algae and kelp, substantial amounts are produced industrially.
+It is a dense colorless liquid with a faint, sweet odor, detectable at 10 ppm.
+It is a widely used and sometimes-controversial fumigant.
 The combustion of 1,2-dibromoethane produces hydrogen bromide gas that is significantly corrosive.

 Preparation and use

 It is produced by the reaction of ethylene gas with bromine, in a classic halogen addition reaction: